-Our core product Attendance Matters has been developed with the Association of School and College Leaders (ASCL) to provide a straightforward, highly effective attendance analysis system that works with your existing MIS.
+Our core product Attendance Matters provides a straightforward, highly effective attendance analysis system that works with your existing MIS.
 This means that you and your team have more time to deliver impact where it matters.

 Advanced attendance analytics dashboards support building specialist reports to help schools meet their attendance targets, especially with persistent absence and interventions.

 HOW IT WORKS:

 The AskEddi platform takes information from the existing MIS and aggregates it in Attendance Matters to create simple dashboards showing attendance information with easy to use actionable filters.

 - View attendance data by groups; key stage, registration, year or institution.
 This could be grouped by age (form, year) and characteristic (PP, SEN, EAL etc) and any combination of the two.
 These can be exported, printed out and presented.